ridgekuhn/arklone-retropie/README.md

 ## Ports, Standalone Apps, or Other Game Saves Not Syncing ##

-ArkOS is constantly updated with new apps and ports, and we probably haven't caught up to them yet.
+RetroPie supports a variety of standalone apps and ports, and we probably haven't caught up to them yet.
 Please [create a new issue](https://github.com/ridgekuhn/arklone-arkos/issues) so we can include it in a future update.

 ## Logging ##